JonathanMEdwards/subtext10/doc/language.md

     street: ''
     city: ''
 }
-y = x do{.address.street := '12 Main St'; .address.city := 'Springville'}
+y = x with{.address.street := '12 Main St'; .address.city := 'Springville'}
 ```

 Instead of using dotted paths, we can nest `do` blocks:
 ```
-y = x do{.address := do{.street := '12 Main St'; .city := 'Springville'}}
+y = x with{.address := with{.street := '12 Main St'; .city := 'Springville'}}
 ```
-Note how the block is nested: `.address := do{.street := ...}`.
-Here `.address :=` passes the current value of `x.address` as the input to the `do` block on its right, and then changes the `address` item to be the result.
+Note how the block is nested: `.address := with{.street := ...}`.
+Here `.address :=` passes the current value of `x.address` as the input to the `with` block on its right, and then changes the `address` item to be the result.
 This is an example of _default inputs_.
-We saw earlier how the first call in a `do` block can take its input from the previous item before the `do` block.
+We saw earlier how calls can take an input from the previous item.
 The change operation `:=` works similarly — any formula on the right will by default input from the current value of the item named on the left.
 Thus for example:

 ```
-y = x do{.number := + 1}
+y = x with{.number := + 1}
 ```
 will increment the value of the `number` item.
 Note how this looks like an _assignment statement_ in an imperative language, which modifies values “in place”.
 Subtext only modifies by creating new values, so in the above example `x` is not changed.
 Some functional languages force you to rebuild such new values “bottom up”.
-The Subtext `:=` operation does that automatically, copying an entire tree-structured value with one path inside it replaced.
+The Subtext `:=` operation does that automatically, copying an entire tree-structured value with one subtree replaced.
 Defaulting of inputs allows a `:=` to extract the current value at a path and transform it.

 Change operations can only be done on input items, those defined with `:`, not outputs defined with '='.